Consumer confidence falls more than expected

-The University of Michigan’s final consumer sentiment index for June came in at 93.5
+The latest reading of consumer confidence from The Conference Board came in at 94.2.

 Business Insider Emails & Alerts